Mary of Exeter

 Mary of Exeter was a carrier pigeon who flew many military missions with the National Pigeon Service during World War II, transporting important messages across the English Channel back to her loft in Exeter, England.
 She was awarded the Dickin Medal in November 1945 for showing endurance on war service despite being injured on three occasions and emerging uninjured when her loft was bombed.

-Mary of Exeter was owned by Cecil ‘Charlie’ Brewer, a bootmaker from Exeter.
+Mary was owned by Cecil "Charlie" Brewer, a bootmaker from Exeter.
 She served with the National Pigeon Service between 1940 and 1945 carrying top secret messages.
 Mary made four trips from France to England.

 She died in 1950 and is buried in Ilford Animal Cemetery.

 Attacks survived

 Mary completed many missions, including three in which she was wounded by enemy attacks, requiring a total of 22 stitches.
 In addition, she survived a Luftwaffe bomber attack on her Exeter pigeon loft.

 Attacked by German war hawk

 On one occasion she was attacked by German-kept hawks stationed in Pas-de-Calais returning home with her neck and right breast ripped savagely open.
 She recovered sufficiently and was put back in service two months later.